testingisdocumenting/znai/znai-docs/znai/snippets/CLI.md

 # Presentation Mode

-In presentation mode, `cli-command` will simulate typing inside the terminal.
+In presentation mode, cli command related plugins will simulate typing inside the terminal.

 You can gradually reveal `cli-output` by providing `revealLineStop` parameter.